 senate 06/18/2025 - 119th Congress

-We are working to formally recognize June 19th as Juneteenth National Independence Day to honor the day when the news of freedom reached enslaved people in the Southwestern United States.
-Our goal is to acknowledge this important part of American history and encourage nationwide reflection on the legacy of emancipation.
+We are working to officially commemorate June 19, 2025, as Juneteenth National Independence Day to recognize the historical moment when news of the end of slavery reached enslaved people in the Southwestern States.
+Our goal is to honor this important part of American history and encourage nationwide reflection and education about the legacy of freedom and equality.

 SRES 290 - A resolution commemorating June 19, 2025, as "Juneteenth National Independence Day" in recognition of June 19, 1865, the date on which news of the end of slavery reached the slaves in the Southwestern States.